Tatsuo Miyajima: Exhibitions

 In 2020, Miyajima's works will be featured in STARS: Six Contemporary Artists from Japan to the World exhibition in Tokyo.
 In this exhibition will feature a new work, "Sea of Time – TOHOKU" alongside documentary footage of members of the public helping to set the counter speeds.

-Art market

-Miyajima is represented by Buchmann Galerie and Lisson Gallery.
-In 2010, one of Miyajima's works, "T. L. Sakura", was sold for $375,173 at Christie's Hong Kong.

 Collections

 The following museums and institutions have works by Miyajima in their collection: